Please reference page 13 of our Abbreviated User Guide titled "Multi-EIN Groups Only" for step-by-step instructions.

 Am I able to unassign an employee from a subscriber group?

-Yes, this can be done on the ee's Profile> Employment.
+Yes, this can be done on the ee's Profile> Apps.
 Deselect the prior subscriber group and press save.
 When this occurs, no information will be transmitted to the partner.
 When an employee gets removed from a subscriber group, any subscriber employee records associated with the employee and subscriber group (the records that have the employee’s identifier in the partner company and the blocked flags) will get marked with a new status of “Disconnected.
 EN will no longer transmit changes for the employee to partner subscriber companies associated with the subscriber group, and incoming transmissions from those partners for the employee will be blocked.

 I disconnected my employee from a subscriber group.
 Am I able to see if transmission are still happening from that group for the employee?